Porco Rosso Is Hayao Miyazaki's Most Underrated Masterpiece

 It’s pretty safe to say that if you’re an io9 reader, you’ve probably seen at least one Hayao Miyazaki movie (and likely more).
 Along with the legendary Studio Ghibli, the anime production company he co-founded, Miyazaki has made some of the greatest and most celebrated animated movies ever.
 But there’s one film of his that always seems to get lost among his other achievements, like Spirited Away and My Neighbor Totoro.
 It’s the movie where pigs fly.

 Porco Rosso is nearly unique among Miyazaki films in that its main protagonist is an adult instead of a teen, tween, or little kid.
 Admittedly, the 40-something Marco Pagot is not exactly a man, but an anthropomorphized pig.
 He accidentally cursed himself when, as a pilot in the Italian Air Force during World War I, he saw the futile carnage and was so disgusted by humanity he didn’t want to be part of it anymore.
 The movie begins 30 years later, just before World War II, but long after Marco has become a flying bounty hunter in the Adriatic Sea with the titular epithet Porco Rosso, for his piggish appearance and his crimson seaplane.
 The 1992 movie is one of his lesser-known works, and if you’ve only seen a few images, clips, or the trailer, you’d be forgiven for thinking Porco Rosso is just another one of Miyazaki’s films for kids.
-It’s as bright and colorful of any of the animator’s work, and often just as whimsical.
+It’s as bright and colorful as any of the animator’s work, and often just as whimsical.

 It begins with Porco rescuing a gaggle of adorable schoolchildren so rambunctious that their sky-pirate captors are completely overwhelmed by them.
 The movie ends with a very cartoonish fistfight between Porco and a dashing but extremely egocentric American pilot named Curtis.
 Porco is grumpy in a pretty adorable way, and the 14-year-old mechanic he gets foisted on him after his plane gets shot down is as spunky as a Ghibli character can be.
 The firefights between the various planes are visually exciting but never feel particularly dangerous.
 In this way, it’s far more kid-friendly than 2013’s The Wind Rises, which uses historical non-fiction to create a more challenging companion piece to Porco Rosso—although both, interestingly, are set primarily between World War I and World War II, and are highly focused on aviation, one of Miyazaki’s personal loves.